When chiropractic care comes to mind, people often think of spine and skeletal problems, and rightly so. Some common conditions are:

 Early in my practice, it seemed we saw most auto accidents in winter.
 Now we see more in tourist season!

-Whiplash can also occur during a boating accidents or riding in rough water; skateboard stunts, sports (especially football and soccer), winter skiing, and one of our favorites, going to amusement parks where you volunteer and pay for it!
-I have seen auto whiplash at 100 m.p.h. and in an elderly patient, at 5 m.p.h.
-It is very unpredictable, but we know several things make it better or worse:
+Whiplash can also occur during a boating accident or riding in rough water, skateboard stunts, sports (especially football and soccer), winter skiing, and one of our favorites, amusement park rides ( you actually pay admission to get injured!)
+I have seen whiplash occur in a 100 m.p.h. auto accident, and also in an elderly patient where the speed involved was a mere 5 m.p.h.
+It is very unpredictable, but we know several things make it better or worse.
+Things that need to be considered include:

 - Did you see the other auto coming?